 The reason Prodigy is so great is because it gives students a tool that makes math fun for them.
 It encourages them to try harder, which builds their motivation.
 When they try harder, they start getting better, and when they start getting better, they develop confidence.
 When they get more confident, they're willing to take more risks and continue building trust with their teacher. — Zach Mendence, Teacher, Floyd County Schools

 Strategic parental involvement

 There are positive correlations between parental involvement and student academic achievement (Boonk et al., 2018; Park & Holloway, 2017).
-Prodigy encourages parents to stay involved in their child's daily math practice with a free parent account.
+Prodigy encourages parents to stay involved in their child's learning with a free parent account.

 Culturally relevant content

 Research shows that culturally relevant teaching efforts have a positive impact on academic outcomes and identity development (Byrd, 2016).
 Prodigy has developed several strategies for inclusivity in order to motivate learners from different walks of life, including: